Skip to main content

 Step 1 — Add the Helm Repository

-helm repo add webrix https://webrix-ai.github.io/webrix-helm
+helm repo add willow https://webrix-ai.github.io/webrix-helm

 helm repo update